 Field-hunting tip

-Look in hydrothermal veins in sedimentary or metamorphic rocks country — that is the host setting where marrucciite typically forms.
+Look in hydrothermal veins in sedimentary or metamorphic rocks country, the host setting where marrucciite typically forms.
 If you start seeing cinnabar, stibnite, pyrite in float, you are in the right ground.
 Field specimens usually show a anhedral to subhedral grains habit, so train your eye for that shape before scanning the outcrop.